FlyingOE/csv2xlsx/README.md

   -silent
     	do not display progress messages
   -noheader
-    	do not use the first line as header (default is Yes)
+    	do not use the first line as header (DEPRECATED, use headerlines option instaead)

         Column ranges are a comma-separated list of numbers (e.g. 1,4,8,16), intervals (e.g. 0-4,18-32) or a combination.
         Each comma group can take a type specifiers for the column,